ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 - 100% DB size in backups are included for free.
   - 100 GB cluster will have 100 GB of storage for backups.

-#### 1.10.10.3.
+### 9.6.3.
 Aurora Restore, Clone and Backtrack

 * Backups in Aurora work in the same way as RDS.
 * Restores create a brand new cluster.
 * **Backtrack** must be enabled on a per cluster basis.
 This allows you to roll back your data base to a previous point in time.
 This helps for data corruption.
   * You can adjust the window backtrack will work for.
 New feature.
 * Fast clones make a new database much faster than copying all the data.
 It references the original storage and only stores the differences between the two.
 It uses a tiny amount of storage and only stores data that's changed in the clone or changed in the original after you make the clone.
+* **Test note:** Auto scaling for Aurora (MySQL and PostgreSQL) [dynamically adjusts](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Integrating.AutoScaling.html) the number of Aurora Replicas, scaling in and out in response to connectivity or workload changes.

-### 1.10.11.
+### 9.6.4.
 Aurora Serverless

 * Provides a version of Aurora database product without managing the resources.
 You still create a cluster, but it uses ACUs or Aurora Capacity Units.
 Similar to Fargate for ECS.
 * For a cluster, you can set a min and max ACU based on the load and can even go down to 0 and paused.
 In this case you would only be billed for storage consumed.